-Structural settling of the house may be causing the window framing to pinch the windows; or the window sashes themselves may be bowing due to age.
-Here, the best solution is to remove the entire window, reframe the opening, and install an entirely new window.
+Structural settling of the house may be causing the window framing to pinch the windows, or the window sashes themselves may be bowing due to age.
+In these situations, the best solution is to remove the entire window, reframe the opening, and install an entirely new window.

-Clean the Window Tracks
+Clean Window Tracks

-Simple dirt and grime can increase the friction and cause windows to bind in their tracks.
+Ordinary dirt and grime can increase the friction and cause windows to bind in their tracks.
 Vacuum the tracks to remove all dust and dirt, then wipe them clean with a clean cloth moistened with furniture wax (for wood windows) or a household cleaner (for vinyl-track windows).
 This simple step alone may restore your windows to efficient operation.

-Also, inspect the window tracks for dried paint.
+Inspect the window tracks for dried paint.
 Windows tracks are not meant to be painted, but they often are, and if the previous paint job was sloppy, it may have left paint drips in the wooden tracks.

-You usually can break the paint seal between the sash frame and the channel with a sharp utility knife, putty knife, or a tool known as a paint zipper, designed for the purpose.
+You usually can break the paint seal between the sash frame and the channel with a sharp utility knife, putty knife, or a tool known as a paint zipper, designed for this purpose.

-Lubricate Wooden Window Tracks With Wax
+Lubricate Wood Tracks With Wax

 Once you have cleaned the window tracks, you can lubricate the window channels by rubbing the wood surfaces with ordinary wax, such as that from a white candle.
 A light coat is all it takes.
 Open and close the window several times to distribute the wax and lubricate the surfaces.
 Cleaning the tracks and applying the wax once each year will keep your windows operating smoothly.